yykvkv/aaa/README.md

 for conversion to CSV file.
 Only child elements that match the expression will be converted.

+### XPath Support

-Note the library does not support all xml, you can do simple matching on element names, e.g. from the above example you could select value three using /root/item/subitem2/value3.
-You can also select specific elements using attributes that are attached (note, if you do this you must specify all attributes on the element rather than just one, this is a current limitation of the implementation.)
+The application does not comprehensively support all xpath queries.
+You can do simple matching on element names, e.g. from the above example you could select value three using /root/item/subitem2/value3.
+You can also select specific elements using attributes that are attached, however if you do this, you must specify all attributes on the element rather than just one, this is a current limitation of the implementation.

+### Encoding

+The application expects all files to be UTF-8 encoded

 ## Usage